 - Stir in the tomato sauce and lemon juice.
 Cook for 1-2 minutes.

 - Pour in the cream and stir to combine.
 Cook for 5-8 minutes, stirring frequently, until the cream thickens up to your liking.
-Season to taste with freshly cracked black pepper, then serve over cooked ravioli.
+Season to taste with kosher salt and freshly cracked black pepper, as needed, then serve over cooked ravioli.

 Notes